dymmond/edgy/docs/migrations/migrations.md

 ## Migration Settings

-Migrations use now the edgy settings.
-Here are all knobs you need to configure them.
+Migrations now use the edgy settings.
+Here are all the knobs you need to configure them.
 All settings are in `edgy/conf/global_settings.py`.

 Some important settings are: